WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 2. Break down your content into modules

-Now that you’ve got your core messages, it’s time to break them down into smaller, standalone pieces.
+Now that you’ve got your core messages, it’s time to break them down into smaller, standalone content blocks.
 Each module should focus on one specific idea or piece of information.
-Think of these as your building blocks.
+These self-contained units of info are your building materials.

 For example, if you’re creating content around a new product launch, your modules might include: